Resolve another subgraph's fields

 - If a subgraph

-a field that it can't always resolve, the subgraph must mark that field as@external
+@providesa field that it can't always resolve, the subgraph must mark that field as@externaland must not mark it as@shareable.- Remember, a

-field can always be resolved by a particular subgraph, which removes the need for@provides
+@shareablefield can always be resolved by a particular subgraph, which removes the need for@provides.

 - Remember, a